Sabbir-Rahman/sust-hackathon23-pixel/frontend/note.md

-This is frontend for project
+This is frontend for proje